nodatime/tzvalidate/format.md

   read as a table.
 - The extra spaces after "Initially:" make the initial offset line up with the offsets of transitions
-- The transition instant is expressed in UTC and in ISO-8601 extended format to be as simple as possible to parse in code if desired.
+- The transition instant is expressed in UTC and in a format which is simple to parse in code if desired.
+(It's not quite ISO-8601 as the 'T' between the date and time format proved to hamper readability, but it should be easy to parse on any platform.)
 - Ending in 2035 gives reasonable confidence in validation without breaking past the 2038 Unix timestamp apocalypse.
 In particular, `zic` appears to generate data up until 2037 and then use a recurrence rule.